Ruyii2/AlignVSR/readme.md

 # Phase1-k-means
 For the LRS2 and CNVSRC.Single datasets, we randomly sample a portion of the audio data from the training set to train a k-means model with a total of 200 clusters.
 For specific steps, please refer to [this link](https://github.com/liu12366262626/AlignVSR/tree/master/align_vsr/Phase1_k-means_cluster).
 After completing this step, we will obtain the k-means model for the next phase of training.

+# Phase2-ASR-Training
+We use the pre-trained [Hubert model](https://huggingface.co/facebook/hubert-large-ll60k) and the trained k-means model to quantize the audio data.
+For the quantized audio, we use Conformer as the Encoder and train it in an ASR paradigm with the hybrid CTC/Attention Loss.
+For detailed steps, please refer to [this link](https://github.com/liu12366262626/AlignVSR/tree/master/align_vsr/Phase2_asr).